knowledgecode/WebSocket-for-Android/README.md

 ## Change Log
 #### 0.8.1
 * fixed frame aggregation error (thanks to @Atsyn)
+* fixed binary transmission for the case of using the plugin on 4.4 or later

 #### 0.8.0
 * performance tuning (about 5% to 15% faster than previous versions)